Evolve ETFs: Evolve Plans to Launch the Evolve All-in-One UltraYield ETF

 EASY will use modest leverage in order to seek to achieve its investment objective.
 Leverage will be created through the use of cash borrowings and/or Derivatives, or as otherwise permitted under applicable securities legislation.

-Cash distributions, if any, on EASY will be paid at least twice per month, with the possibility of more frequent distributions at the Manager's discretion.
+Cash distributions, if any, on EASY will be paid at least semi-monthly, with the possibility of more frequent distributions at the Manager's discretion.

-EASY's management fee is 0%.
-The underlying funds in which the Evolve Fund invests will pay applicable management fees.
-The management fees on Evolve US Equity UltraYield ETF ("BIGY"), Evolve Canadian Equity UltraYield ETF ("CANY") are 0.40% of net asset values, plus applicable sales taxes, and Evolve International Equity UltraYield ETF ("INTY") is 0.60% of net asset values, plus applicable sales taxes.
-Visit the Evolve website for further information on BIGY (https://evolveetfs.com/product/bigy/), CANY (https://evolveetfs.com/product/cany/) and INTY (https://evolveetfs.com/product/inty/).

 About Evolve Funds Group Inc.